 Try the garlic prawns appetizer – jumbo White Pacific Prawns with a delicious garlic cream sauce and artichoke hearts and tomatoes alongside.
 To enjoy the sauce, cubes of rosemary potato bread are included.
 Scrumptious.

 The Mixed Seafood Grill is a popular entree.
-Featuring scallops, prawns, and Alaska salmon flavored with lemon garlic vermouth butter and avocado basil lime Verde, it is one of the best seafood restaurants in Vancouver, WA.
+Featuring scallops, prawns, and Alaska salmon flavored with lemon garlic vermouth butter and avocado basil lime Verde, it is one of the best Vancouver WA restaurants when it comes to seafood.

 Seating is varied, both indoor and patio seating.
 The views from the waterfront and breezy marine air add to the atmosphere.
 There is also a large window behind the bar that can open up to the fresh marine air.